The God-Damned god Within

 Of peace on earth, good will to men.”

 I’m not home until there are no more homeless refugees, trying to makes sense of their plight.
 I’m not home until there is nary a need for a gun, nor a fence, nor a password, nor a calendar, nor antidepressants.
 I’m not home until the fatherless get evening bear hugs with real touchable beards.
 I’m not home until babies sleep from a full belly, rather than hungered exhaustion.
 I’m not home until there are no more orphans smoking in crack houses on the Saturday night before Easter.
 I’m not home until there is no more night.
-In his book, Longing for Home, Frederick Buechner writes, “be really at home is to be really at peace, and our lives are so intricately interwoven that there can be no real peace for any of us until there is real peace for all of us.”
+In his book, Longing for Home, Frederick Buechner writes, “to be really at home is to be really at peace, and our lives are so intricately interwoven that there can be no real peace for any of us until there is real peace for all of us.”

 Then pealed the bells more loud and deep: